 - Step 3: Discounts application rules

 Here are the key definitions to grasp before setting up your first in-cart promotion:

 You can create many levels in a single promotion.
-The promotion level has its own name, discount, validation rules, and metadata.
+The promotion tier has its own name, discount, validation rules, and metadata.
 Levels are meant to offer discounts under different buying conditions.